 The Provincial Government Act formalised the division of the SI into provinces with New Georgia Island falling under the governance of the Western Province.
 Each province has an elected Provincial Assembly representing each of the 'wards' in the provinces.
 The central government has devolved a number of responsibilities to the provincial government; however, the exact delineation of authority can be unclear.
-Schedule 5 of the Provincial Government Act lists the provincial legislative matters and listed in Table 1below:
+Schedule 5 of the Provincial Government Act lists the provincial legislative matters and listed in Table 5: Schedule of the Provincial Government Act below:

-Table 1: Schedule of the Provincial Government Act
+Table 5: Schedule of the Provincial Government Act